 - Blood-injection-injury phobias – seeing blood, getting medical treatment involving blood, witnessing medical procedures, etc.

-- Situational phobias – elevators, airplanes, small spaces, etc.
+- Situational phobias – elevators, flying, small spaces, etc.

 - Other phobias – fears of contracting an illness, fear of choking, etc.

 There are many specific phobia diagnoses that fall under these categories which are well-researched and found to be credible due to their prevalence.
-Those diagnosed with these phobias meet these criteria:
+Those diagnosed with these phobias meet the following criteria:

 - Having a persistent, irrational fear